Spicy Cheesy Corn with Bacon

 In a small bowl stir together mayonnaise and sambal until combined.
 Remove the pan from the heat then stir in the mayonnaise mixture.

-Heat oven to broil.
+Heat oven to broil on high.
 Top the corn with cheese and broil until the top is bubbling and golden brown, about 2 minutes.

 Top with the bacon, sesame seeds and remaining green onions and serve immediately, hot.